 The key to recovering from grief is to learn how to appreciate those who are dealing with it while also taking care of yourself.
 For example, one strategy that can help you cope with grief in the workplace is to reach out to others for support.
 Whether this means sharing your feelings with trusted coworkers or simply taking more breaks throughout the day, this small gesture can make a big difference in your mental well-being.
 Meanwhile, you should also take time each day to engage in self-care activities that promote relaxation and calmness, such as practicing yoga or journaling.

-Investing in trauma therapy certification can help your counselors or mental health experts help employees facing trauma cope with their loss.
+Investing in trauma therapy training can help your counselors or mental health experts help employees facing trauma cope with their loss.
 Trauma therapy certification programs can provide individuals with valuable tools and techniques for healing from past trauma.

 Mental health is an important issue that affects us all, both at home and in the workplace.
 Unfortunately, mental health problems often go undiagnosed and untreated, often with negative consequences not just for the individual but also for their friends, family members, co-workers, and employers.
 This is why it is so important to promote mental health at work.